 Verification is a process in which the government randomly selects aid applicants and requires financial aid offices to collect additional documentation in order to verify certain FAFSA information.
 Verification must be completed before we can evaluate your application for financial assistance.

 Step 1: If you are selected for verification, go to the SFS forms page and print the appropriate worksheet.

 Step 2: Complete the correct verification form, front and back.
 Sign the form.
-Return it to Student Financial Services along with a signed copy of your federal income tax return and W-2's.
-If you are using the Dependent Student Verification Worksheet, your parents must sign the worksheet and you must also submit a signed copy of your parents' federal income tax return and W-2's.
+Return it to Student Financial Services along with a signed copy of your federal income tax transcript (no tax returns) and W-2's.
+If you are using the Dependent Student Verification Worksheet, your parents must sign the worksheet and you must also submit a signed copy of your parents' federal income tax transcript (no tax returns) and W-2's.

 Step 3: When Student Financial Services receives all of the required documents, our staff will complete the verification process.
 If a discrepancy is found, changes will be made and sent to the federal processor.
 Once the federal processor completes the changes, the student will receive another SAR which should reflect the changes.